greg-js/arch-wiki-md-repo/wiki/_content/english/Arch terminology.md

 ## repository/repo

 The repository has the pre-compiled packages of one or (usually) more [PKGBUILDs](/index.php/PKGBUILD "PKGBUILD").
-[Official repositories](/index.php/Official_repositories "Official repositories") is splited into different parts for easy maintaince.
+[Official repositories](/index.php/Official_repositories "Official repositories") are split into different parts for easy maintaince.
 Pacman uses these repositories to search for packages and install them.
 A repository can be local (i.e. on your own computer) or remote (i.e. the packages are downloaded before they are installed).

 ## [RTFM](https://en.wikipedia.org/wiki/RTFM "wikipedia:RTFM")